MitchBradley/ZWaveNotes/README.md

 The software was installed by imaging the Raspberry Pi's MicroSD card via https://z-wave.me/z-way/download-z-way/ .
 I used Balena Etcher to copy the image to the card but there are many ways to do that.
 The image installation technique is faster and easier than first installing a Raspbian distro then adding the software.
 The prebuilt image omits a lot of Linux services that you don't need, so it boots surprisingly fast.
 After you image it, you might need to login and setup the network - but sometimes it just works out of the box if WiFi is not involved - as is the case with the Ethernet-connected Pi.

 The [ZWave.Me software manual](https://z-wave.me/files/manual/z-way/#) has pretty good instructions for installation and initial connection, but it is rather poor at telling you how to set up the automation, so I will explain that here.

+#### Changing the IP Address
+You might have to do this if the subnet changes due to a new router or whatever.
+* Take down the Raspberry Pi and plug in a USB keyboard and HDMI monitor.
+* Power it on and wait for the login prompt
+* Login as pi / razberry.
+* **sudo nano /etc/conf.d/netif.eth0**  (there is also **editor** with EMACS-like bindings, and of course **vi**)
+* Change the ipaddrs, gateway, and nameservers lines to reflect the new subnet.
+* Save the file and exit
+* **sudo reboot**
+* Login again and check the network setup with `ip addr`

 ### Controls and Sensor